 Coca Cola invests in BodyArmor - The health drink backed by Kobe Bryant

-If you are new to my blog, you should check out my post on Coca Cola’s strategy to enter the health drink segment.
-From last 3-4 years, both Coke and Pepsi have been under tremendous pressure from investors due to the abysmal growth in the aerated drinks.
+If you are new to my blog, you should check out my post on Coca-Cola’s strategy to enter the health drink segment.
+For the last 3-4 years, both Coke and Pepsi have been under tremendous pressure from investors due to the abysmal growth in the aerated drinks.

 The primary reason for the slow/stagnant growth is mainly due to the change in consumer behavior.
 With the rise in cases of diabetes and other health issues, consumers are now considering healthier options such as health drinks.
 Coca-Cola had gauged this change early and is now working on bringing new products into the health drink segment.
 As part of its strategy, Coca-Cola has made some investments in the recent past.

 This includes the acquisition of 50% equity in Bahrain-based Aujan Industries’ beverage business for close to $1billion in 2012, brands of which include Rani Float juice and Barbican malt beverage.
 At the time of the acquisition of Aujan, one of the largest independent beverage companies in the Middle East, the US beverage maker had said the deal allows it to expand its portfolio in the juice sector and drive long-term value for shareholders.
 In 2017, Coca-Cola acquired AdeS soy drink brand from Unilever at a whopping price of $575 million.
 (Shoup, 2017).
 Coca-Cola also re-branded its Diet Coke drink in 2018 for the North American market as part of its strategic planning.